How to Tell When a Result Will Replicate: Significance and Replication in Distributional Null Hypothesis Tests

-Our aim in this paper is to show that these problems all arise from a basic gap in the standard approach to significance testing: the fact that it considers only within-experiment random variation in estimation, while ignoring between-experiment random variation.
-In the language of measurement analysis in physics, the standard approach considers the \textit{precision} of the experiment as a measurement tool (the degree of random variation in measurements within this experiment, a factor which depends on sample size) but ignores the \textit{accuracy} of the experiment as a measurement tool \citep[the degree to which measurements in this experiment agree with those obtained from other experiments measuring the same effect; e.g][]{mandel2012statistical}.
+We see these problems as arising from a basic gap in the standard approach to significance testing: the fact that it considers only within-experiment random variation in estimation, while ignoring between-experiment random variation.
+In the language of measurement analysis in physics, the standard approach considers the \textit{precision} of the experiment as a measurement tool (the degree of random variation in measurements within this experiment, a factor which depends on sample size) but ignores the \textit{accuracy} of the experiment as a tool \citep[the degree to which measurements in this experiment agree with those obtained from other experiments measuring the same effect; e.g][]{mandel2012statistical}.
 This gap means that the standard approach systematically underestimates the degree of random variation or error affecting experimental results, and so is overconfident in identifying results as significant.
-Here we describe a model of significance testing that addresses these problems by analysing both within- and between-experiment random variation.
-The chance of statistical significance in this `distributional' model does not rise with sample size irrespective of any real effect; this approach does not overestimate the random variation affecting experimental results and so is not overconfident in identifying significance; importantly, this model gives mathematically coherent estimates for the probability of replication of significant results in future experiments.
+We address this by describing a model of significance testing that includes both within- and between-experiment random variation; the chance of statistical significance in this `distributional' model does not rise with sample size irrespective of any real effect; this approach does not overestimate the random variation affecting experimental results and so is not overconfident in identifying significance; importantly, this model gives coherent estimates for the probability of replication of significant results in future experiments.